 A variety of flight training organisations offer training as a pilot or instructor.
 These are outlined on the Careers New Zealand website.
 Massey University also offers flight training as part of a university undergraduate degree under a special Equivalence Approval from CAA.

-There was an increase in the number of students who completed aircraft operation qualifications in 2014.
-The number of completed diploma qualifications rose to 125 in 2014, from 115 in 2012 (up 9%).
+There was an decrease in the number of students who completed aircraft operation qualifications in 2016.

 Qualification completions chart

 In 2017, the average income for pilots was estimated to be $113,500.